Elle-Mc/jedi_project_one/README.md

 ---

 ### Getting Started
-- Click here to see the deployed app.
+- Click [here](https://jedi-project-one.vercel.app/) to see the deployed app.

 ---

-### Future Enhancements
+### Planned Enhancements
-- Images of the cover of books
+- Show images of the cover of books
-- Link to purchasing book
+- Stylize buttons
-- Layout of site for books to be in rows, as opposed to one long column
+- Layout of site will be changed to have the book info in rows, as opposed to one long column